0x5bfa/Files/.github/README.md

 **Discuss & talk with the team**
 </br>
-We discuss the future of Files on [our Discord server](https://discord.gg/files) in order not to flood GitHub issues and PRs with replies.
+We discuss the future of Files on [our Discord server](https://discord.gg/files) in order not to flood GitHub issues and PRs with replies and to have casual talk with folks.
 You can also get notified of app updates real time and can see developement progress there as well.

-**Report bugs & reauest features**
+**Report bugs & request features**
 </br>
-When you encounter an issue or you want a new feature, let us know with an [issue](https://github.com/files-community/Files/issues) that communicates your intent to create a [pull request](https://github.com/files-community/Files/pulls).
+When you encounter an issue or you want a new feature, let us know by filing an [issue](https://github.com/files-community/Files/issues) that communicates your intent to create a [pull request](https://github.com/files-community/Files/pulls).

 **Create PRs**
 </br>